 As expected from the name, glassware is made out of glass.
 The United States ranks third in terms of glass production, producing 6.5% of the world’s glass.
 China produces the most amount of glass out of any other country, creating 24.8% of all the glass in the world.

 American-made glassware can be a bit challenging to find because there are a limited number of big glassware companies in the USA.
 Along with the big companies, there are also smaller local businesses around the United States that specialize in glassware and glass blowing.

 One thing to look for when searching for glassware is to ensure that the glass is dishwasher safe.
-This glass will usually be thicker and sturdier so that it can withstand the dishwasher.
+This glass will usually be thicker and sturdier to withstand the dishwasher.

-The FTC does not keep a super close eye over companies to make sure that they are following all of the rules and regulations.
-This means that a lot of responsibility ends up falling into the customer’s hands to watch out for these false claims.
+The FTC does not keep a close eye on companies to ensure they are following all of the rules and regulations.
+This means that a lot of responsibility falls into the customer’s hands to watch out for these false claims.
 The FTC Act of 1914 allows American customers to take legal action against companies that falsely promote and label their products.

 It is important to watch out for wording in labels that companies may use to purposely confuse customers.
-If a label says “made in America”, it means that the product could have been produced in either the USA, Canada, or Mexico.
+If a label says “made in America,” the product could have been produced in the USA, Canada, or Mexico.

 You should also keep in mind that the use of the verbs “made” and “assembled” are not interchangeable.
-When a product is advertised as “assembled” in the United States, it signifies that the materials were imported from another country and merely put together in the US.
+When a product is advertised as “assembled” in the United States, the materials are likely imported from another country and merely put together in the US.
 The verb “made” is more all-encompassing and more likely that the product is truly sourced and assembled in the United States.

-When buying products that are made in the United States, it is important to research the company and the product in order to ensure that all production actually took place in the USA.
-Typically, if a product is fully developed in the United States, the company will make sure to use this as a major selling point in their advertising.
+When buying products made in the United States, it is important to research the company and the product to ensure that all production takes place in the USA.
+Typically, if a product is fully developed in the United States, the company will make sure to use this as a major selling point in its advertising.

 Here are some of our other top tips to help you find glassware made in the USA.